gitmujoshi/cms/iam-system/docs/DESIGN.md

 ### 1.4 User Registration and Management

-This section describes how users are registered and managed in Keycloak, using actual endpoints for both self-service and admin-driven registration.

 #### 1.4.1 User Registration Flow

 This sequence diagram illustrates the process of registering a new user in the system, showing both self-service registration (if enabled) and admin-driven registration.